BETA: Mobilitybox Ticketing Invoicing Idea

 3. create the invoice

-After creating a customer and adding it to a billable item, an invoice for this billable item can be created for this specific customer by calling the following endpoint:
+After creating a customer and adding it to a billable item, an invoice for this billable item can be created for this specific customer by calling the following endpoint: POST /v5/ticketing/billable_item/{id}/invoice/{customer_id}.json You can pass some additional meta information that should be placed on the invoice like a subject, notes and some texts.

 3. Medium Invoicing - with splits on single billable items